reshamas/reshamas.github.io/_posts/2000-08-07-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

 ## What Makes Write/Speak/Code Inclusive
+This was the most inclusive conference I have ever attended.
+I had never seen so many women of color and transgender and non-binary tech people assembled in one place as well as giving keynote talks!
+These are all the ways in which WSC created an environment of inclusivity:

 - Code of Conduct
+  - available on the website
   - reviewed each morning of the conference
   - on-site representatives available to discuss any concerns or violations
+- Organizers
+  - conference organizers wore a sash, and it was was very easy to identify and locate someone to ask questions or for help
 - Language
   - gender inclusive language was explained, examples were given
   - Personally, it was terrific to be at an event where I did not have to hear "You guys..."